What Is Snap? How To Apply, Eligibility and How Much To Expect

 Recent Changes to SNAP Benefits

-The Fiscal Responsibility Act (FRA), signed by President Joe Biden in June 2024, has changed SNAP eligibility requirements.
-Notably, there is an increase in the age of what the USDA refers to as able-bodied adults without dependents (ABAWD).
+The Fiscal Responsibility Act (FRA), signed by President Joe Biden in June 2024, changed SNAP eligibility requirements, including raising the age of able-bodied adults without dependents (ABAWD) who must participate in a work program to receive extended benefits from 50 5o 54.

 Applying for SNAP